wmpjrufg/Concreta/index.md

-<h1>Welcome to Concreta</h1>
+<h1>Welcome to CONCRETA</h1>

 <p align="justify">
-Hello, I'm Concrete, the first Brazilian AI to be built to determine the concrete strength (fck) based on dosage data.
+Hello, I'm CONCRETA, the first Brazilian AI to be built to determine the concrete strength (fck) based on dosage data.
 Come and learn a little about my story.
-I am one of the creations of the GPEE (Research and Studies Group in Civil Engineering) of UFCAT and I am here to help you Civil Engineer and engineering student who wants to determine properties of concrete.
+I am one of the creations of the GPEE (Research and Studies Group in Civil Engineering) of UFCAT and I am here to help you who want to determine properties of concrete.
 </p>

 <h2>Research team</h2>